peterlee123hi/personal-blog/src/content/thoughts/good-resumes-are-short.md

 - PhD at T5, First Author Research Paper, TA for Optimization Theory
 - Andy Byron: CEO of Astronomer

-In tech, these are the crowning achievements.
-There are lesser counterparts for each one that are still valuable.
-But if you have a few strong achievements, it's better to remove the filler.
+In tech, if you're feeling lost or wondering which direction makes sense for you, these are the crowning achievements to aspire to.
 - Excelling in tough academic or competitive settings (e.g. IMO, IOI, Putnam, ACM-ICPC World Finals)
 - Publishing meaningful research as a first author at a top conference (NeurIPS, ICML, ICLR, CVPR)
 - Building an open-source project that others actually adopt and contribute to